mapr-demos/frdo/README.md

 * Python 2.7+
 * [heatmap.js](http://www.patrick-wied.at/static/heatmapjs/) for the WebUI (included in the client lib)
 * cluster of three or more physical or virtual machines (local sandbox or cloud deployment in GCE or EC2)
+* For the front-end, in order to work, you'll need an Internet connection (because of Google Maps)

 ### Deployment